 Choosing a license can be complicated.
-Here is a short guide on why we recommend choosing the Creative Commons Attribution 4.0 International License (CC BY 4.0), but also provide the option of Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
-We can also accommodate requests for the CC0 1.0 Universal Public Domain Dedication (CC0 1.0), especially if the authors are subject to employer or funder requirements.
+Here is a short guide on why we recommend choosing the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+In addition, we also provide the option of:

 Why we recommend CC BY